 More information?
 Click here.

-Due to increasing sustainability and environmental performance, the Port Authority of Moerdijk received the ECO Ports PERS Certificate from the European Sea Ports Organisation in 2012 and again in 2014.
+Due to increasing sustainability and environmental performance, the Port Authority of Moerdijk received the ECO Ports PERS Certificate from the European Sea Ports Organisation in 2020.

 This certificate shows that the Port of Moerdijk meets all requirements related to sustainable development and environmental protection.

 The port areas of Rotterdam and Moerdijk have a rich animal life.
 Director Willem Berents is working hard to make a nature film about this.

 Berents is known for the much-discussed cinema film De Nieuwe Wildernis about the Oostvaardersplassen.
 The filmmaker is fascinated by the rich biodiversity in port areas.